Category Archives: Barron Cannon

 “I was going to end it all when I floated off on an ice floe, but I froze solid, and it wasn’t until twenty summers ago that I defrosted.”

-An unexpected consequence of global warming, Barron thought to himself.
+A heartwarming result of global warming, Barron thought to himself.

 “After defrosting I lost track of time,” the creature said.
 “It’s either all day or all night almost all the time.
 I built an igloo and learned to hunt seals.
 I caught and beat their brains out with my bare hands.
 I meant to go back to Geneva.
 But after living on the ice safe and sound, I changed my mind.
 There wasn’t anybody anywhere trying to kill me, which was a blessing.
 But then I got lonely.”